Can a client “like” a veterinary practice’s Facebook page?

 Veterinarians are not allowed to endorse another business.
 A veterinary clinic would not be allowed to hand out another company’s card/pamphlet to market or advertise on the company’s behalf; however, in the context of a veterinarian-client-patient relationship (VCPR), using information provided by a third-party company for the purpose of client education (for example, when discussing recommendations for patient care, or providing information about the products the clinic stocks) would be permitted.

-Can a veterinarian advertise a $1 exam?
+Can a veterinarian advertise prices/promotions?

 When advertising their practice, veterinarians cannot use comparisons to, or statements of superiority over, another practice/veterinarian, for example, “the best in town” or as “delivering the most compassionate care”.
 Such comparators are not usually verifiable.

 In order to use the terms “specialize” or “specialist”, the veterinary facility must have a veterinarian on staff who holds a certificate of specialization from the CVMA and/or the AVMA.
-It is acceptable to advertise that a veterinarian has "an interest" in dentistry.
+It is acceptable to advertise that a veterinarian has "an interest" in for example, dentistry.

 Can a veterinarian advertise?